-Co-own a cannabis company called Justice Cannabis Co.
-Together own and control the funds in the screenshot of the bank account of their law firm attached here.
-This is liquid capital that belongs to them that can be used for the project, as defined by the rules: ttaches a brokerage account that he owns personally with his wife.
+Co-owners Jon Loevy and Mike Kanovitz co-own a cannabis company called Justice Cannabis Co.
+Together Mr. Loevy and Mr. Kanovitz own and control the funds in the screenshot of the bank account of their law firm attached here.
+This is liquid capital that belongs to them that can be used for the project, as defined by the rules:

+Mr. Loevy attaches a brokerage account that he owns personally with his wife.
 This is liquid capital that belongs to them, as defined by the rules.
 The screenshot accurately depicts the balance as of this date, December 28, 2022:

-is also the co-owner of , a law firm that he co-owns with another co-owner of the Justice applicant own and control the funds in the screen shot of the bank account of their law firm, attached here:
+Mr. Loevy is also the co-owner of Elgron Inc, a law firm that he co-owns with another co-owner of the Justice applicant (Mike Kanovitz).
+Together Mr. Loevy and Mr. Kanovitz own and control the funds in the screen shot of the bank account of their law firm, attached here: